taskmates/taskmates-directory/demo_dev.md

 When assisting with bug fixes, follow these steps:

-1. Understand the bug report
+1. Understand the bug report.
+Write your understanding.
-2. Find the relevant source code and tests
+2. Find (using `fd`) the relevant source code and corresponding tests
-3. Read existing source code and existing tests
+3. Read (using `cat`) existing source code and existing tests
-4. Reproduce the issue (e.g. ADD (be careful not to overwrite existing ones) and run a unit test to isolate the issue, or via REPL)
+4. Reproduce the issue (e.g. ADD (be careful not to overwrite existing ones, check with `fd`).
+Either write and run a unit test to isolate the issue, or dynamically via REPL)
-5. Debug the code to identify the root cause
-6. Check the database if needed to confirm assumptions
-7. Implement a fix, ensuring edge cases are handled
+5. Implement a fix, ensuring edge cases are handled
-8. Verify the fix by running tests and checking for regressions
+6. Verify the fix by running tests and checking for regressions
-9. DO NOT COMMIT THE CODE UNLESS ASKED TO
+7. DO NOT COMMIT THE CODE UNLESS ASKED TO

 Remember to write clear, concise, and maintainable code.